NimaSamadi007/OpenVINO-test/docs/timing-benchmark.md

 ## Analysis
 In this section, we will analyze the benchmark results and discuss why the performance of the models is different on different devices.

+I have gathered all CPU flags that exist on each device.
+The `getCPUFlags` script in `cpu-flags` directory is used to collect the flags.
+All CPU flags are listed in `cpu-flags` directory and indexed according to the first table in this document.